rbkhmrcr/rbkhmrcr.github.io/index.md

-## education
+## Education

-I'm currently a PhD student at aarhus university, and I started in august 2017, under [Claudio Orlandi]() and [Ivan Damgård]().
+I'm currently a PhD student under
+[Claudio Orlandi](http://www.cs.au.dk/~orlandi/) and [Ivan Damgård](http://www.daimi.au.dk/~ivan/).
 (They are both infinitely cooler than me.)
+I started in august 2017.

 In its most succinct form, my education history looks like this:
-- (2012 - 2015) BSc in mathematics from the University of Manchester,
+- 2012 - 2015: BSc in mathematics from the University of Manchester,
-- (2015 - 2016) MSc in infosec from UCL.
+- 2015 - 2016: MSc in infosec from UCL,
+- 2017 - now: PhD in cryptography at Aarhus University.

 My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on stealth address key management techniques and a paper introducing a ring signature mixer for ethereum, which also included implementing Groth-Kohlweiss one out of many proofs and sublinear ring signatures.
 It also led to me learning about and then implementing other fun things